vallzter/Team12/README.md

 ---

 ### Sprint 3
+The team decided to focus more in this sprint on getting the tests up and running, as it had been a huge headache for quite some time, as well as the lecture aspects.
+We finally managed to fix the testing issues and added some nice features as well.
+Sketching up all the diagrams went rather smoothly, except for the delivery diagram, as it proved to be fairly difficult finding an example of such online or in the textbook.

 #### Dependency injection

 When adding meal package to the cart, the add(request) method in src/Team12/cart/views.py has a setter injection which is used when setting the customer.
 The variable customer is set with the correct User object, which represents the customer who is adding a meal package to his cart.